Introduction To Property Maintenance

 More about the course

-The 10-week short course Introduction To Property Maintenance is ideal for adults who are looking to gain some basic introductory property skills.
+The 7-week short course Introduction To Property Maintenance is ideal for adults who are looking to gain some basic introductory property skills.
 It is ideal for individuals who want to gain an insight into Brickwork, Joinery and Plastering, maybe with a view to progressing further and achieving a qualification.

 Entry requirements

 There are no formal entry requirements.
 The main emphasis of the course is to gain knowledge and skills in the industry.
+Please call our Student Services team on 01695 52300 for details on how to enrol.

 What will I learn?